nurupo/mpv-url-opener/README.md

 ## Why

-I wanted an easy way to share videos from [NewPipe](https://newpipe.net) on my Android phone with [mpv](https://mpv.io/)+[youtube-dl](http://ytdl-org.github.io/youtube-dl/) on my Linux PC.
+I wanted an easy way to share videos from [NewPipe](https://newpipe.net) on my Android phone with [mpv](https://mpv.io/)+[youtube-dl](https://github.com/yt-dlp/yt-dlp) on my Linux PC.

 ## How

 ### Phone-side (client-side)

-While I could have gone all out and written an Android application that implements [the share API](https://developer.android.com/training/sharing/receive), so that I could share a video link with the app from NewPipe, and the app would send it over to the PC, it sounded like an overengineering to write an app whose entire purpose is to send a single HTTP POST request, a lot of an unnecessary complexity for something so simple.
+While I could have gone all out and written an Android application that implements [the share API](https://developer.android.com/training/sharing/receive), so that I could share a video link with the app from NewPipe, and the app would send it over to the PC, it sounded like an over-engineering to write an app whose entire purpose is to send a single HTTP POST request, a lot of an unnecessary complexity for something so simple.

-Instead I have decided on using [Termux](https://termux.com), which I already have installed and use often.
+Instead I decided on using [Termux](https://termux.com), which I already have installed and use often.
 Termux is an Android terminal emulator and Linux environment app.
 You can run bash and various command line programs in it, including `curl`!
 In addition, Termux [allows other apps to share URLs with it](https://wiki.termux.com/wiki/Intents_and_Hooks), which it then passes to a user-provided shell script as an argument.
-You probably already can see where I'm going with this.
+You probably can already see where I'm going with this.

-The way it works, you share a video URL in NewPipe with Termux, Termux executes our shell script with the URL as an argument, which runs `curl` to send a POST request containing the video URL as a payload to the PC.
-It all happens automatically after you share the link with Termux, it doesn't require any extra user input (though we could make the shell script interactive if we wanted to), and it brings you back to NewPipe immediately after running curl.
+The way it works, you share a video URL in NewPipe with Termux app, Termux executes our shell script with the URL as an argument, which runs `curl` to send a POST request containing the video URL as a payload to the PC.
+Everything happens automatically after you select Termux in the list of apps to share the video with, there is no extra input or interaction required and it all happens in a blink of an eye: Termux pops up, runs the `curl` command, and immediately disappears, bringing you back to NewPipe.

 Writing a single `curl` command is sure easier than writing an Android app!